hellenike/textbook/docs/topics/imperfect/index.md

 ### Forming the imperfect indicative of -ω or thematic verbs

 You form all three voices of the imperfect tense from the *first* principal part.
 As with the aorist, you will drop the first-person ending, remove accents, and add the appropriate ending for the person and number you want.
-For the imperfect tense, you also add a prefix called the **augment**.

-**Augment**:  Past tenses in the indicative mood are indicated by two features: their set of personal endings, and an *augment* added to the front of the verb stem.
+Past tenses in the indicative mood are indicated by two features: their set of personal endings, and a a prefix called the **augment** added to the front of the verb stem.
+Both the imperfect and the aorist are past tenses that will have augment.

 Compare the first and third parts of verbs you already know.
+Since the third principal part is an aorist indicative form, it already shows you an augmented form.
 The third principal part (used for the aorist active and middle) shows the addition of an epsilon to the first prinicipal part's stem.
 If the stem begins with a consonant, you will see the epsilon in front of it.
 If the stem begins with a vowel, you will see that vowel lengthened.
 Either of these changes is called an **augment**.

 The imperfect tense shows the same pattern, but uses the first principal part.
-So when you need to add an augment, you can often look to the third principal part to see what it should be.
+Since the first principal part is a present tense form, you will need to add the augment to it in forming the imperfect.
+Often, you can look to the third principal part to see what it should be.

+The complete process to form the imperfect tense then is:

 - (1) start by removing the first person singular ending (-ω or -ομαι) and accent from the first principal part, and add the augment